barryclark/jekyll-now/_posts/2016/2016-04-25-Legend-of-Vyas-Unboxing.md

 ---
 layout: post
 title: Unboxing Legend of Vyas
+description: Legend of Vyas is a new CCG by Vansh Games, and it looks great.
+Let's see what's inside!
 category: unboxing
 featured: vyas.png
 tags: [games, unboxing, legend of vyas, vansh games]